Programs and Initiatives

 - A camping retreat in Turkey Run State Park, Indiana, helping park rangers to restore part of a wildlife exhibit.

-- A trip to Baraboo, WI, where students visited the Aldo Leopold Center, hiked in the Dells, and learned more about sustainable agricultural and land management practices.
+- A trip to Dixon Springs, IL, where students hiked in the woods, and learned more about sustainable agricultural and land management practices.